3100/trahald/README.md

 Restrictions:

 * If you use `jruby` or `windows`, `git` is not available.
 Run trahald with `-E` options like `rackup -E redis`.
+* If you use this on `heroku`, image uploader is unable to use.

 This project does not support ruby 1.8.7.
 It will no longer supported in all senses after June 2013.